department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 **ALTERNATE STARTING WITH VERSIONS A AND B FOR EACH PARTICIPANT**

+Okay great.

+So, just a little bit of background, today we are going to be talking about a personalized overview page, which is basically where you would go to view all of your personal information.
+This would include any recent updates as well as an overview of your healthcare, benefit or claims information.
+This page is intended to just be an overview of your information - if you wanted to change or manage any of your information that would be done on another page.
+Does that make sense?

+Any questions before we get started?

-Okay great, let's get started.
-Just a little bit of background, we have been working on re-designing a personalized page for veterans, and we would love your input.
-Today we are going to be comparing two versions of the same page.
-Please imagine that all of the information shown on the page is your information.
+Okay, so we are going to be comparing two versions of the same page.
+For the sake of the exercise, please imagine that all of the information shown on the page is your information.
 And just a reminder, these screens are intentionally grayscale.

 We are going to start with version (A or B), and I'll send you the link. *send link*